yilmazvolkan/ImageCreator/README.md

 ## :blue_book: Readings

+A good article about how GANs simply work by clicking on this [link](https://hackernoon.com/how-do-gans-intuitively-work-2dda07f247a1).

-You can reach more information about object detection using a boosted cascade of simple features article by clicking on this [link](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.10.6807&rep=rep1&type=pdf).
+You can reach more information about Generative Adversarial Nets and algorithms behind by clicking on this [link](https://arxiv.org/pdf/1406.2661.pdf).

-Another good article about boosting image retrieval is accesible by clicking on this [link](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.136.2419&rep=rep1&type=pdf).
+Another good article about Adaptive Deconvolutional Network is on this [link](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.227.7393&rep=rep1&type=pdf).

 ## :beers: Contributers